MMAKGABO HELEN SEBIDI

 1992

-Future Realms, two person exhibition, The Afrika Futuristic Gallery, Johannesburg, South Africa
+Future Realms, The Africa Futuristic Gallery, Johannesburg, South Africa

-Art from South Africa, Iziko SA National Gallery, Cape Town
+Art from South Africa, South Africa National Gallery, Cape Town, South Africa

 1991

-A Grain of Wheat, group exhibition, Art Gallery of the Commonwealth Institute, London, UK
+A Grain of Wheat, Art Gallery of the Commonwealth Institute, London, UK

-The Challenge to Colonization, group exhibition, 4th Havana Biennial, Cuba
+The Challenge of Colonisation, 4th Havana Biennial, Havana, Cuba

 1990

-Art from South Africa Exhibition, Museum of Modern Art, Oxford, UK
+Art from South Africa, Museum of Modern Art, Oxford, UK

 1989